slyval/guidelines/Guidelines/Testing Best Practices.md

 This kind of naming allows an easy identification of unit and integration tests.

+## Packaging convention
+The package naming convention should always be directly the same to the one of the package of your implementation.
+This will make it more maintainable as it generally forms a pattern for developers once they need to update an existing test case.

+## Test code is separated from Production / release code

+This is self-explanatory.
+You should always separate test code and production code.

 ## Use a Good Mixture of Unit and Integration Tests